-Sardinia is an island where coastal drives thrill, prehistory puzzles and sheep (four million of them) rule the roads.
+Sardinia captivates with its wild hinterland, out-of-this-world beaches and endearing eccentricities.
+Here coastal drives thrill, prehistory puzzles and four million sheep rule the roads.

 Sardinia has some of the dreamiest beaches you’ll find without stepping off European shores.
 Yes, the sand really is that white, and the sea the bluest blue.
 Imagine dropping anchor in Costa Smeralda’s scalloped bays, where celebrities and supermodels frolic in emerald waters; playing castaway on the Golfo di Orosei’s coves, where sheer cliffs ensure seclusion; or sailing to La Maddalena’s cluster of granite islands.
 Whether you're walking barefoot across the dunes on the wave-lashed Costa Verde or lounging on the Costa del Sud’s silky smooth bays, unroll your beach towel and you’ll never want to leave.

 Whether you go slow or fast, choose coast or country, Sardinia is one of Europe’s last great island adventures.
 Hike through the lush, silent interior to the twilight of Tiscali’s nuraghic ruins.
 Walk the vertiginous coastal path to the crescent-shaped bay of Cala Luna, where climbers spider up the limestone cliffs.
 Or ramble through holm oak forests to the mighty boulder-strewn canyon of Gola Su Gorropu.
 The sea’s allure is irresistible to windsurfers on the north coast, while divers wax lyrical about shipwrecks off Cagliari’s coast, the underwater Nereo Cave and Nora’s submerged Roman ruins.

 Island of Idiosyncrasies